BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 About half of the sources in the BlazEr1 catalog are brighter than the flux level where completeness is reached across the western Galactic hemisphere, $F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} = 2\times10^{-13}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$ (see Sect.~\ref{subsec:sens} and Fig.~\ref{fig:flux_hist_all}).
 Fainter sources are located in parts of the sky where \textit{eROSITA} has deeper exposure.

-Reliable redshifts $z$, are available for 3627 catalog objects (Fig.~\ref{fig:z_hist}).
+Reliable redshifts, $z$, are available for 3627 catalog objects (Fig.~\ref{fig:z_hist}).
 Including the S25 photometric redshifts increases the number of available values to 4795.
 The majority of blazars and blazar candidates are found at $z<2$.
-The sample contains 155\,sources with $z\ge2.5$, including objects up to $z\sim6$, such as the high-redshift blazar candidate BROS\,J1322.1$-$1323 \citep[][$z=4.71$]{belladitta:2025}.
+The sample contains 155\,sources with $z\ge2.5$, including objects up to $z\sim6$, such as the high-redshift blazar candidate BROS\,J1322.1$-$1323 \citep[$z=4.71$;][]{belladitta:2025,ighina:2025}.
 Among these $z\geq2.5$ sources, we report the first X-ray detection of the blazar 5BZQ\,J1007$+$1356, which was identified as a $\gamma$-ray emitter by \citet{kreter:2020} during an a posteriori search for transient $\gamma$-ray signals from high-$z$ blazars.
 Out of the 87 blazars on the western Galactic hemisphere studied by \citet{kreter:2020}, \textit{eROSITA} detects 61 sources.
-Consistent with previous results \citep{ajello:2012a,ajello:2014,ajello:2020}, the observed distribution of redshifts indicates that \textit{BLL}s tend to be at low $z$, while \textit{FSRQ}s peak towards $z\sim1.0$. \textit{BCU}s can be found at all redshifts.
+Consistent with previous results \citep{ajello:2012a,ajello:2014,ajello:2020}, the observed distribution of redshifts indicates that \textit{BLL}s tend to be at low $z$, while \textit{FSRQ}s peak toward $z\sim1.0$. \textit{BCU}s can be found at all redshifts.
+About 13\% of the \textit{BLL}s with measured redshifts are found at $z>0.7$, which could be potentially misclassified if the infrared band is not covered \citep{delia:2015}.
+If two out of five high redshift \textit{BLL}s would be misclassified, the resulting effect would have a similar impact as the contamination by changing look blazars \citep{delia:2015}.
+Therefore, given the size of the sample the overall results will not be significantly altered by not considering this in detail.

-Several remarkable \textit{eROSITA}-detected blazars located in the early Universe are not part of BlazEr1. \textit{eRASSU}\,J020916$-$562650 is one of the most distant blazars known \citep[$z=5.6$;][]{wolf:2024}, but was not detected in eRASS1, only in subsequent surveys in eRASS2, eRASS3, and eRASS4 \citep[the name of the source deviates from the name used by][]{wolf:2024}.
+Several remarkable \textit{eROSITA}-detected blazars located in the early Universe are not part of BlazEr1. \textit{eRASSU}\,J020916$-$562650 is one of the most distant blazars known \citep[$z=5.6$;][]{wolf:2024,ighina:2024}, but was not detected in eRASS1, only in subsequent surveys in eRASS2, eRASS3, and eRASS4 \citep[the name of the source deviates from the name used by][]{wolf:2024}.
 The $z=6.19$ quasar CFHQS\,J142952+544717, which was detected in the first \textit{eROSITA} survey \citep{medvedev:2020}, is located on the eastern Galactic hemisphere.
 Recent observations with \textit{Chandra} and \textit{NuSTAR} revealed rapid variability, identifying it as a likely blazar \citep{marcotulli:2025}.
 Similarly, the blazars TXS\,1508+572 ($z=4.3$) and GB6\,1428+4217 ($z=4.7$), which have shown remarkably luminous $\gamma$-ray flaring events in recent years \citep{Gokus:2024b, Gokus:2025}, are also located on the eastern Galactic hemisphere.